comp-scipain/Echo-Archives/README.md

-# Fitness Tracker
+# Employee Tracker

 Our API will be centered around health and fitness tracking.
-- Track exercises, sets, reps, weight, rest time.
+- Track employees, their skills, pay, what department they work for, etc.
-- Get valuable insights on your workout muscle group distribution, and ways to make the most out of your time.
+- Get valuable insights on your employees.

 Contributors: